 MBA Program Objectives

-- a heightened sense of ethical considerations in decision making within the business world; and
+- A heightened sense of ethical considerations in decision making within the business world

 The USI MBA program is accredited by AACSB International – The Association to Advance Collegiate Schools of Business, the most prestigious accreditation available to Schools of Business throughout the world.
 All courses are taught by academically qualified faculty (holding the highest degrees available in their fields) who, through their scholarly work and consulting activities, are at the forefront of their disciplines.

 The MBA program seeks students of demonstrated aptitude and scholarship.
-To be admitted to the MBA program, applicants must have an undergraduate overall GPA of 2.5 or higher, or 2.75 or higher in the applicant's last 60 hours of coursework, and attain a minimum required score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
-An applicant's GMAT or GRE score, undergraduate academic achievement, leadership potential, and professional work experience are considered when making admission decisions.
-Those applicants whose native language is not English also must meet USI's graduate studies requirements on the Test of English as a Foreign Language (TOEFL) or (International English Language Testing System (IELTS) unless they hold a bachelor's or higher degree from a United States institution of higher education.
+To be admitted to the MBA program, applicants must have an undergraduate overall GPA of 2.5 or higher, or 2.75 or higher in the applicant’s last 60 hours of coursework, and attain a minimum required score on the Graduate Management Admission Test (GMAT), the Essential Skills Assessment (ESA), or Graduate Record Examination (GRE).
+An applicant’s GMAT, ESA, or GRE score, undergraduate academic achievement, leadership potential, and professional work experience are considered when making admission decisions.
+Those applicants whose native language is not English also must meet USI’s graduate studies requirements on the Test of English as a Foreign Language (TOEFL) or (International English Language Testing System (IELTS) unless they hold a bachelor’s or higher degree from a United States institution of higher education.

 To be considered for admission to the MBA program, the applicant must submit:

-- names and contact information of at least three professional references; and
+- Names and contact information of at least three professional references

-- one official transcript from each undergraduate and graduate institution attended.
-Transcripts and other educational records are official if the issuing institution sends them directly to the Office of Graduate Studies.
+- One official transcript from each undergraduate and graduate institution attended.
+Transcripts and other educational records are official if the issuing institution sends them directly to USI Graduate Studies.
 Failure to submit official transcripts from every institution will delay admission.
-Course work from one institution reported as transfer credit on another school's transcript does not constitute an official transcript.
+Course work from one institution reported as transfer credit on another school’s transcript does not constitute an official transcript.

-- All admission materials should be submitted to the Office of Graduate Studies, University of Southern Indiana, and should be received at least one month prior to the entry date sought.
+All admission materials should be submitted to Graduate Studies, University of Southern Indiana, and should be received at least one month prior to the entry date sought.
 No admission decisions will be made until all required documents have been received.